IoET-y/UP-bench/README.md

 to use, and the HoveringAUV is easy to control, making this a perfect platform for experimenting and testing of various AUV path planning algorithms.

-The comprehensive version of this respiratory is underconstruction, will be prepared in one week!
+The completed version of this Repository is under construction, will be prepared in one week!
 # Python Module